Edison Motors: History

-In September 2022 the first prototype, Carl, was revealed during Hope Brigade Days.
+In September 2022 the proof of concept retrofit, Carl, was revealed during Hope Brigade Days.

-In September 2023 the second prototype, Topsy, was revealed during the Vancouver Everything Electric show.
+In September 2023 the first working prototype, Topsy, was revealed during the Vancouver Everything Electric show.

 Late 2023 to early 2024, following an inability to secure property for a factory in Merritt, plans were announced to move operations into a former Hayes truck factory in Terrace.
 However, these plans were canceled after being unable to secure proper zoning.

 May 2024, Edison held an electric go-kart build challenge and competition for secondary school students, called "Edison Motors High School EV Challenge", with plans for it to become an annual event.

-April 2024, concerns from Edison lead to a Auditor General investigation into potential conflict of interest with the CleanBC grant program and its administrator, MNP LLP, who also offers grant consulting.
+April 2024, concerns from Edison led to an Auditor General investigation into potential conflict of interest with the CleanBC grant program and its administrator, MNP LLP, who also offers grant consulting.

 December 2024, announced that a new property in the unincorporated community of Donald near Golden, British Columbia, was being acquired with plans to build a manufacturing shop and 2 km test track.
 The purchase was confirmed in January 2025.